 the presence of neurotic tendencies of behavior;

-The style is passive-collegiate.
-The leader seeks to avoid responsibility, takes a passive position in the implementation of managerial functions.
+The style is passive-collegial.
+The manager seeks to avoid responsibility and takes a passive position in the implementation of managerial functions.
 Allows initiative from subordinates, but does not strive for it himself.
 Allows performers to work independently.
-The main method of leadership - requests, advice, persuasion, orders tries not to give.
-Poor supervision of subordinates.
-He surrounds himself with highly qualified specialists, positively relates to innovations in the field of communication with people.
-Opposes innovations in the sphere of production.
-Demands for justice, but rarely.
-Often goes on about the subordinates.
+The main method of management is requests, advice, persuasion, and one tries not to give orders.
+Poorly controls the work of subordinates.
+Surrounds himself with highly qualified specialists, has a positive attitude towards innovations in the sphere of communication with people.
+Resistant to innovations in the sphere of production.
+Demands fairly, but rarely.
+Often follows the lead of his subordinates.
 In the absence of a leader, the team continues to work effectively.

-Leadership style has a great influence on the activities of subordinates, and the effectiveness of the organization.
+Leadership style has a great influence on the activities of subordinates and the effectiveness of the organization.

 2.2 Personnel policy of an educational institution at the present stage